pwnjack/gulpfile-bower/README.md

 Then install Gulp and Bower globally via NPM:

-    npm install gulp -g
+    sudo npm install gulp -g

-    npm install bower -g
+    sudo npm install bower -g

-Add sudo if needed, then move to the desired folder and clone this Git and use it as a starting point for your project:
+Then move to the desired folder and clone this Git and use it as a starting point for your project:

     cd /myproject